MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-30/README.md

 # Running the Files

 The following files should be run in the order as described below.
+Any files not listed containing working that has not been included a part of the final process.

 1. `consumer_preprocess.ipynb`: This notebook preprocesses the consumer data.
 2. `merchant_preprocess.ipynb`:  This notebook preprocesses the merchant data.